 What other fish can you keep with goldfish?

-The first thing to realize is that goldfish have very specific requirements and any fish you keep with goldfish will need to thrive in similar living conditions.
+The first thing to realise when considering which other fish you can keep in the same tank as goldfish is that goldfish have very specific requirements and any fish you keep with goldfish will therefore need to thrive in similar living conditions.
 For example:

 - Goldfish like relatively low temperatures - they’re not tropical fish